openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 rejected, and often for reasons that are not comprehensible.
 One has to be pleased if the reviewers have the grace to make recommendations for a revision of the article.
-In this case, in order to finally get it published, one needs (in fact “must”) change the article according to the wishes of the reviewers.
+In this case, in order to finally get it published, one needs to (or in fact “must”) change the article according to the wishes of the reviewers.
 This is hardly a pleasant task as it is not uncommon that a revision is done “contre coeur.”
-Therefore it is no wonder that many reviewers are at the same time frustrated authors, who can now pay back to innocent third authors the humiliation they had gone through themselves (Frey et al., 2009, p 153). ''“They should not have it easier than us, and they should not think that getting a publication is so easy.” ''is the tenor.
-For this reason articles are often rejected out of personal grudge, and the supposedly objective competition for publication becomes a subjective statement.
-This is particularly the case when it comes to approaches that are hated by the reviewers (in reality it is often the professor behind the publication, who is hated) and they will not forgo the chance to make the life of this author a bit more miserable.
+Therefore it is no wonder that many reviewers are at the same time frustrated authors, who can now pay back to innocent third authors the humiliation they had gone through themselves (Frey et al. 2009, p.
+153). *“They should not have it easier than us, and they should not think that getting a publication is so easy.”* is the tenor.
+For this reason, articles are often rejected out of personal grudges, and the supposedly objective competition for publication becomes a subjective statement.
+This is particularly the case when it comes to approaches that are hated by the reviewers (in reality it is often the professor behind the publication who is hated) and they will not forgo the chance to make the life of this author a little bit more miserable.

-The perverse incentives created by the peer-review process ensure that the steadily increasing number of published articles in scientific journals often does not lead to new or original insights and, therefore, many new ideas do not show up in established magazines.
-They can rather be found in books and working papers, where there is no pseudo quality control which hinders innovative ideas.
-Although the peer-review process prevents the publication of obvious platitudes and nonsense on the one hand, on the other hand it promotes the publication of formally and verbally dressed up nonsense.
+The perverse incentives created by the peer-review process ensure that the steadily increasing number of published articles in scientific journals often does not lead to new or original insights and, therefore, many new ideas do not show up in established journals.
+They can rather be found in books and working papers, where there is no pseudo-quality control which hinders innovative ideas.
+Although the peer-review process prevents the publication of obvious platitudes and nonsense on the one hand, on the other hand it promotes the publication of formally and verbally dressed-up nonsense.
 The increasing irrelevance of content is the result of artificially staged competition for publication in professional journals.
 The next section deals with the use of publications and citations as indicators for the assessment of